Eco-evolutionary constraints for the endemicity of rapidly evolving viruses: Results

-To shed more light into the emergent relationship between both evolutionary pathways, we compute in the \hyperref[sec:matmethods]{Materials and Methods} section an approximation for the case reproduction number ${\cal R}^{app}_{case}(t)$ representing the expected number of contagions made by one individual infected at a given day $t$~\cite{wallinga2004different}.
-The time evolution of this quantity (Fig.~\ref{fig:3}D) confirms how antigenic and non-antigenic traits compensate one another to produce the same steady growth in the epidemic curves at late stages of the outbreak.
-This confirms that, despite the absence of any biological trade-off, the combination of the immune pressure in the antigenic space and the evolution in transmissibility yields universal trajectories for the evolution of pathogens in our model.
+To characterize the emergent relationship between both evolutionary pathways, in Appendix \hyperref[sec:appendixC]{C} we compute a theoretical approximation for the case reproduction number ${\cal R}^{app}_{case}(t)$ representing the expected number of contagions made by one individual infected at a given day $t$~\cite{wallinga2004different}.
+The time evolution of this quantity (Fig.~\ref{fig:3}D) illustrates how antigenic and non-antigenic traits compensate one another to produce the same steady growth in the epidemic curves at late stages of the outbreak.
+This confirms that, despite the absence of any biological trade-off, the combination of immune pressure in the antigenic space and evolution in infectiousness yields universal trajectories for the evolution of pathogens in our model.

-The analysis of the epidemic trajectories has revealed interesting phenomena arising from integrating evolution of antigenic and non-antigenic traits in a single formalism.
-In what follows, we focus on our primary research question and study the eco-evolutionary constraints for the endemicity of evolving viruses.
-Interestingly, Fig.~\ref{fig:3}E reveals that evolution in transmissibility drastically changes the picture observed in its absence (Fig.~\ref{fig:2}C).
-As stated before, evolution in transmissibility promotes virus endemicity, as the fraction of surviving realizations is always higher than in absence of such evolutionary pathway.
-More strikingly, in situations with strong immune pressure, i.e. low $D_x$ values, evolution in transmissibility gives rise to a non-mononotic behavior of the virus endemicity with the infectiousness of the wild-type variant.
+We now focus on our primary research question and study the eco-evolutionary constraints for the endemicity of evolving viruses.
+Interestingly, Fig.~\ref{fig:3}E reveals that evolution in infectiousness drastically changes the picture observed in its absence (Fig.~\ref{fig:2}C).
+As stated before, evolution in infectiousness promotes viral endemicity, as the fraction of surviving realizations is always higher than in absence of such evolutionary pathway.
+More strikingly, in situations with little antigenic diversity, i.e. low $D_x$ values, evolution in infectiousness gives rise to a non-monotonic behavior of the virus endemicity with the infectiousness of the wild-type variant.
 For instance, the curve corresponding to $D_x=0.015$ shows that viruses with an initial reproduction number of $\mathcal{R}_0^{wt}\simeq 1$ are more prone to persist in the population than others with $\mathcal{R}_0^{wt}\simeq 2$.
-Note that this unexpected behavior dissappears when immune pressure loses relevance, i.e. for high $D_x$ values or high $D_\lambda$ values (see SI Appendix, Fig.~S1D), retrieving the monotonic behavior typically reported in the literature.
+Note that this unexpected behavior disappears when immune pressure loses relevance, i.e. for high $D_x$ values or high $D_\lambda$ values (see Appendix \hyperref[sec:appendixB]{B}), retrieving the monotonic behavior typically reported in the literature.